VALUE-Leaderboard/DataRelease/vid_mapping/README.md

 ### TVR/TVQA/TVC/VLEP
 We are actively working on tracking back to the original purchase history to provide the version information.

-Alternatively, you can obtain the raw frames extracted at fps=3 by filling out this form (https://goo.gl/forms/HJiFJSllupqeCbax1).
+Alternatively, you can obtain the raw frames extracted at fps=3 by filling out these forms TV Datasets[https://goo.gl/forms/HJiFJSllupqeCbax1], VLEP[https://forms.gle/szvKNp77CxNVevNS8].

 ### VIOLIN
 We are working to host raw frames extracted at fps=3 via a public download link.
 If you wish to get a copy ASAP, please send your inquiry to `lindsey DOT li AT microsoft DOT com`.